264 Beneficiaries Served in 2025-2026

 Student signing "I love you" after Mass

-The Welcome Home Literacy Program (LP) is the newest offering in the WHFI educational catalogue.
-LP is a post-high school collegiate and vocational preparatory program for deaf students between 16 and 29 years old.
+The Welcome Home Learn & Development Skill Training Program (LD) is the newest offering in the WHFI educational catalogue.
+LD is a post-high school collegiate and vocational preparatory program for deaf students between 16 and 29 years old.
 In addition to regular audiological tests and pro bono hearing aid assistance, the foundation provides the following:

 Courses